pbuckner/x-plane_plugins/XPython/docs/source/usage/runtime_menus.rst

   XPluginStart, XPluginEnable).
 We also attempt to unregister and delete resources no properly removed by the plugin themselves.

-  When step #3 **Reload** occurs, we re-search for possible plugins, so if you add or delete a plugin, it will be updated.
+  When step #3 **Reload** occurs, we search for all possible plugins, so if you add or delete a plugin, it will be updated.
 Also, existing python plugin code will be reloaded (aka ``importlib.reload()``) which allows for XPPython3 to execute changed python code, very useful for debugging.
 Normal python3 reload caveats apply (i.e., usually it works, but sometimes it doesn't.)